ajfigueroa/ajfigueroa.github.io/_posts/2020-05-15-Schematic.md

 The project I worked on originally called "Breakdown" was [Schematic](https://github.com/Wattpad/Schematic).
 It was a wrapper over Auto Layout specifically for Wattpad and I had a great time measuring the performance and usefulness of the library.
 I was able to get adoption for it internally and from what I've last heard, it's still being used today.

 I go into a lot of detail about why I decided to make another Auto Layout wrapper in the [Schematic Wiki](https://github.com/Wattpad/Schematic/wiki/Explanation-for-how-this-framework-came-to-be).
-It was originally called "Breakdown".

 ## The Future